Citrix XenApp/XenDesktop Monitoring

 Citrix XenApp/XenDesktop monitoring covers three components:

-- The DDC.
-The Desktop Data Collectors (also known as Brokers).
-These DataSources provide information about the state of their services, connections to their datastores, and hypervisors.
+- Desktop Data Collectors (DDC).
+Also known as Brokers, these DataSources provide information about the state of their services, connections to their datastores, and hypervisors.

 - The Farm.
-Provides information for farm-level entities such as applications, desktop groups.
-VDA registrations, etc. All farm monitoring is done through the DDCs.
+Provides information for farm-level entities such as applications, desktop groups, Virtual Delivery Agent registrations, etc. All farm monitoring is done through the DDCs.

-- VDA.
+- Virtual Delivery Agent (VDA).
 Enhanced session monitoring for metrics such as RoundTripTime and Throughput are performed if Virtual Delivery Agents have been added to LogicMonitor.

 DataSource | Coverage | Description |